mdeff/paper-cryoem-orientation-recovery/reviews.md

 Thank you for your time and thoughtful comments.

 We do think the paper is suitable for publication at NeurIPS.
 The novelty of our work lies in the tackling of a specific and important problem in computational biology with an innovative combination of (indeed existing) ML techniques; we believe this could open the door to new developments in ML for cryo-EM.
 Regarding the "contrivance for the application domain": The call for papers states that "NeurIPS 2021 is an interdisciplinary conference that brings together researchers in machine learning, [...], **computational biology**, and other fields" and specifically lists "Applications (e.g., speech processing, **computational biology**, computer vision, NLP)" as a topic of interest.
 Cryo-EM is one of the leading problems in computational biology nowadays, and its complexity obviously requires solutions that are tailored to the application domain.
-Hence, we do believe that the scope of our paper perfectly fits within the publication xxx for NeurIPS.
+Hence, we do believe that the our paper perfectly fits within the publication scope of NeurIPS.

 Regarding the request to further extend the method to unseen proteins and compare it to existing pipelines: We refer the reviewer to the General Rebuttal, where those questions are addressed.